zuggamasta/GPX-Importer/README.md

 # GPX-Importer
-A python GPX importer for blender
+A python GPX importer with multi file support for blender